 A holiday is a day set aside by custom or by law on which normal activities are canceled or reduced so that the holiday can be observed.
 During designated national days and fun holidays, there are often events, celebrations, parades, or other kind of observances depending on the holiday.

-Since homeschoolers are kinda awesome at marching to the beat of their own drums, this holiday is perfect for us!
+Since homeschoolers are kinda awesome at marching to the beat of their own drums, make up your own holiday day ideas are perfect for us!

 And, homeschooling is an opportunity to customize an educational experience for our children and inspire creativity (which is an important component of learning!) with these amazing holidays for kids.

-Likewise, this holiday can be a customized experience as well.
+Likewise, make up your own holiday day ideas can be a customized experience as well.

 Just think of the possibilities!

-Here’s how you can add your own fun holidays to your homeschool learning or classroom!
+Here’s how you can add your own fun, happy holidays to your homeschool learning or classroom!